-That’s all close command prompt and restart windows.
+That’s all close the command prompt and restart windows.
 Now check if this helps to fix Wi-Fi Connectivity Problems on Windows 10.

 Completely reset a Wi-Fi adapter

-Yet another effective solution that removes, reinstall all your network adapters and resets all the networking components to their default settings, which can help to fix slow speeds or Different problems trying to connect online.
+Yet another effective solution that remove, and reinstall all your network adapters and reset all the networking components to their default settings, which can help to fix slow speeds or Different problems trying to connect online.

 - Open the Settings app using the Windows + I keyboard shortcut,

 - Click on Network & Internet then click on Status.

 - Here scroll down and look for the Network Reset link As shown below image, click on it.

 - A New Network reset Windows will open

 - Here click on the Reset Now Button As shown below image to completely Reset the Network Adapter settings To the default setting.

-- After That Restart windows To take effect the changes, now check Internet or Wi-Fi Connectivity Problem resolved.
+- After That Restart Windows To take effect the changes, check Internet or Wi-Fi Connectivity Problem is resolved.

-Note: After Network Reset You’ll need to manually reconnect to any Wi-Fi network, which may require to enter a password.
+Note: After the Network Reset You’ll need to manually reconnect to any Wi-Fi network, which may require to enter a password.

 Update a Wi-Fi adapter driver